$B_c$ to $A$ Transition Form Factors and Semileptonic Decays in Self-consistent Covariant Light-front Approach: Self-consistent covariant light-front approach

-It has been proposed in \cite{Choi:2013mda} that these issues can be resolved with type-II correspondence after replacing the meson mass ($M$) with the kinetic invariant mass ($M_0$).
+As proposed by Choi et al.~\cite{Choi:2013mda}, these issues can be resolved with type-II correspondence after replacing the meson mass ($M$) with the kinetic invariant mass ($M_0$).
 The effect of type-II correspondence is such that the contributions from $B^{(i)}_{j}$ functions should numerically vanish.
-In $P \to A$ transitions, the $l(q^2)$ and $c_{-}(q^2)$ form factors receive zero-mode contributions for the longitudinal polarization states through $B^{(2)}_{1}$ and $B^{(3)}_{3}$ functions, which are absent in the transverse polarization states.
+In $P \to A$ transitions, the $l(q^2)$ and $c_{-}(q^2)$ form factors receive zero-mode contributions for the $\lambda=0$ polarization states through $B^{(2)}_{1}$ and $B^{(3)}_{3}$ functions, which are absent in the $\lambda=\pm$ polarization states.
 At this juncture, it is crucial to acknowledge the distinction between the LF quark models proposed by Choi and Ji \cite{Choi:2013mda} and Jaus \cite{Jaus:1999zv}.
-Notably, the model by Choi and Ji does not incorporate any dependence on the unphysical four-vector $\omega$, unlike the framework proposed in Ref.~\cite{Jaus:1999zv}.
-The authors in \cite{Choi:2013mda} and their subsequent works initiate their approach from the manifestly covariant Bethe-Salpeter wavefunction model.
-Crucially, they introduce a novel matching condition, termed "type-II" correspondence, during the transformation from the BS model to the LFQM framework utilizing a Gaussian wavefunction.
+The authors in \cite{Choi:2013mda} and their subsequent works initiate their approach from the manifestly covariant Bethe-Salpeter wave function model.
+Crucially, they introduce a novel matching condition, termed ``type-II'' correspondence, during the transformation from the BS model to the LF QM framework utilizing a Gaussian wave function.
 It is of utmost importance to recognize that the type-II correspondence relies on the fact that, although the results obtained from the BS model allow the non-zero binding energy ($M^2-M_0^2$), the LF results are derived under the constraint of zero binding energy ($M \to M_0$) \cite{Choi:2013mda, Choi:2021qza}.
 Therefore, Choi and Ji~\cite{Choi:2013mda} have proposed a generalized type-II correspondence scheme given as